-Cecily is a young vocalist and songwriter whose sweet soprano and honest lyrics have garnered attention and loyal fans not only in her native Washington DC, but also up and down the East Coast.
+Cecily is a vocalist and songwriter whose sweet soprano and honest lyrics have garnered attention and loyal fans not only in her native Washington DC, but also up and down the East Coast.
 Unmoved by passing trends, Cecily’s sound is rooted in a deep appreciation for mid-century soul and jazz, 90’s R&B, and re-imagined folk music.
-She describes her style as Acoustic Pop Soul, and has drawn comparisons to artists as distinct as Deniece Williams, Brandy, and Corinne Bailey-Rae.
+She has drawn comparisons to artists as distinct as Deniece Williams, Brandy, and Corinne Bailey-Rae

 Cecily has graced many stages and performed in front of audiences as large as 30,000.
-She has opened for Grammy Award winning jazz and soul artist Gregory Porter and for R&B star Johnny Gill.
+She has opened for Grammy Award winning jazz and soul artist Gregory Porter, R&B stars Johnny Gill, Kenny Lattimore, and Elle Varner, and alternative soul pioneer Bilal.
 Beyond her hometown, she’s performed in Chicago, Philadelphia, Boston, Baltimore, Richmond, Charlotte, and New York City.
 She has played at the legendary Blues Alley, as well as The Kennedy Center, The Hamilton, The Howard Theater, and Rockwood Music Hall.
 Singing the National Anthem has become a hobby of hers, having sang for professional baseball, basketball, and tennis matches, and even in front of First Lady Michelle Obama.
-The stage has become a second home for Cecily, and audiences can tell that she is at ease and happy there.
+The stage is a second home for Cecily, and audiences can tell that she is at ease and happy there.

 “A little person even in heels, the D.C. born-and-raised singer glowed on stage, the emotion of each song emanating from her face.
 The more Cecily sang, the more enraptured her audience became.”